 - Score in the 97th percentile or higher in two or more areas (verbal, quantitative or non-verbal) and a 90th percentile or higher in the third area on a state-approved test such as the Cognitive Abilities Test (CogAT)

 - A combined score of the three areas of 284 or higher

-- Demonstrate a Full-Scale IQ of 135 or higher on an Intelligence Test such as: Weschler Intelligence Scale V (WISC-V) or the Stanford-Binet Intelligence Test given by a licensed psychologist or on two or more areas (verbal, quantitative or non-verbal)
+- Demonstrate a Full-Scale IQ of 135 or higher on an Intelligence Test such as: Wechsler Intelligence Scale V (WISC-V) or the Stanford-Binet Intelligence Test given by a licensed psychologist or 97%ile in 2 areas with at least a 90%ile in the third (verbal, quantitative or non-verbal)

 - Advanced academic achievement measured by District or state assessments in both English Language Arts and Mathematics